Robert Bolt: Death

 Bolt suffered a heart attack and a stroke that left him paralysed in 1979.
 He died aged 70 in 1995, in Petersfield, Hampshire, England, following a long illness.

 Honours

-Robert Bolt was appointed a Commander of the Order of the British Empire (CBE) in the 1972 Queen's Birthday Honours List for his services to drama.
+Bolt was appointed a Commander of the Order of the British Empire (CBE) in the 1972 Queen's Birthday Honours List for his services to drama.

 Works

 Plays

 Bolt wrote several plays for BBC Radio in the 1950s, as well as several unproduced plays.
 Many of his early radio plays were for children, with few adapted for the stage.